w3f/polkadot-spec/docs/sect-finality.md

 ### 6.7.2.
 Voting on Statements {#id-voting-on-statements}

-The Polkadot Host signs a statement ([Definition 92](sect-finality#defn-beefy-statement)) and gossips it as part of a vote ([Definition 51](chap-networking#defn-msg-beefy-gossip)) to its peers on every new, finalized block.
+The Polkadot Host signs a statement ([Definition -def-num-ref-](sect-finality#defn-beefy-statement)) and gossips it as part of a vote ([Definition -def-num-ref-](chap-networking#defn-msg-beefy-gossip)) to its peers on every new, finalized block.
 The Polkadot Host uses ECDSA for signing the statement, since Ethereum has better compatibility for it compared to SR25519 or ED25519.

 ### 6.7.3.
 Committing Witnesses {#sect-beefy-committing-witnesses}

-The relayer ([Definition 95](sect-finality#defn-beefy-relayer)) participates in the Polkadot network by collecting the gossiped votes ([Definition 51](chap-networking#defn-msg-beefy-gossip)).
-Those votes are converted into the witness data structure ([Definition 93](sect-finality#defn-beefy-witness-data)).
+The relayer ([Definition -def-num-ref-](sect-finality#defn-beefy-relayer)) participates in the Polkadot network by collecting the gossiped votes ([Definition -def-num-ref-](chap-networking#defn-msg-beefy-gossip)).
+Those votes are converted into the witness data structure ([Definition -def-num-ref-](sect-finality#defn-beefy-witness-data)).
 The relayer saves the data on the chain of the remote network.
 The occurrence of saving witnesses on remote networks is undefined.

 ### 6.7.4.
 Requesting Signed Commitments {#id-requesting-signed-commitments}

-A light client ([Definition 94](sect-finality#defn-beefy-light-client)) fetches the witness data ([Definition 93](sect-finality#defn-beefy-witness-data)) from the chain.
+A light client ([Definition -def-num-ref-](sect-finality#defn-beefy-light-client)) fetches the witness data ([Definition -def-num-ref-](sect-finality#defn-beefy-witness-data)) from the chain.
 Once the light client knows which validators apparently voted for the specified statement, it needs to request the signatures from the relayer to verify whether the claims are actually true.
-This is achieved by requesting signed commitments ([Definition 52](chap-networking#defn-grandpa-beefy-signed-commitment)).
+This is achieved by requesting signed commitments ([Definition -def-num-ref-](chap-networking#defn-grandpa-beefy-signed-commitment)).

 How those signed commitments are requested by the light client and delivered by the relayer varies among networks or implementations.
 On Ethereum, for example, the light client can request the signed commitments in form of a transaction, which results in a response in form of a transaction.